Operates 24 hours a day, seven days a week providing care for the acutely ill and injured.

 If your condition gets worse you should tell the Triage Nurse immediately.

-Where appropriate, and under set protocols, a nurse may commence treatment on your arrival.
+Where appropriate, and under set protocols, a nurse may start treatment on your arrival.
 These nurses are Advanced Clinical Nurses.
-Examples of care they may commence include ordering of x-rays, blood tests or pain relief.
+Examples of care they may start include ordering of x-rays, blood tests or pain relief.

 If the Triage Nurse is busy assessing another patient you may be asked to register with the clerical staff first.